English and Journalism

 Tang's major areas of research are mass media law and policy, freedom of information, international journalism and global media studies.
 Since 2011, Tang has presented nearly 10 peer-reviewed papers to various divisions of AEJMC, AEJMC Southeast Colloquium, ICA and NCA annual conventions.
 He was an invited panelist at the 2014 AAS (Association for Asia Studies)-in-Asia Singapore Conference.
-His articles appear frequently in journalistic publications and peer-reviewed academic journals such as Chinese Journal of Communication, tripleC-Cognition, Communication, Co-operation, and Journal of Modern Communication (in Chinese).
+His articles appear frequently in journalistic publications and peer-reviewed academic journals such as Journal of Modern Communication (in Chinese), Chinese Journal of Communication, and tripleC-Cognition, Communication, Co-operation.